folio-org/raml-module-builder/doc/upgrading.md

     `RowSet<Row>`.
 From that result the number of rows affacted by SQL was `getUpdated()` it is now `rowCount()`.
   * All functions that previusly returned `ResultSet` now returns `RowSet<Row>`.
-From that result, the number of rows affacted by SQL is `rowCount()`.
+From that result, the number of rows affected by SQL is `rowCount()`.
 The size() method returns number of rows returned.
-An iterator to go through rows is obtained by calling `iterator`.
-JSONB is returned as JsonObject, the old client returned it as String.
+An iterator to go through rows is obtained by calling `iterator`
+  * JSONB is returned as JsonObject, the old client returned it as String.
+  * `id` and other UUID columns are returned as UUID and must be sent as UUID, old client used String.
   * `PostgresClient.selectSingle` returns Row rather than `JsonArray`.
   * SQL parameters changed from `JsonArray` to `Tuple`.
   * `PostgresClient.getClient()` is no longer public.
 If you need a connection, use `PostgresClient.startTx()`.
 For modules that wish to use vertx-pg-client directly, `PostgresClient.getConnection`  is offered - it returns `PgConnection` from the pool that is managed by `PostgresClient`.
   * Exceptions thrown by new client is `io.vertx.pgclient.PgException`.
-    Was `com.github.jasync.sql.db.postgresql.exceptions.GenericDatabaseException`
+Was `com.github.jasync.sql.db.postgresql.exceptions.GenericDatabaseException` before.
-    before.
 The `getMessage()` only contains message!
 Not details, code.
   * `PgExceptionFacade.getTable` removed.
   * `PgExceptionFacade.getIndex` removed.